DaveCavendish/smoking-cessation-app/README.md

 # smoking-cessation-app

-Unfinished application that was created during the final months of university.
-Still many features to be added.
+Unfinished application that was initially created during the final months of university and has been modified since.

 Built with: